You are here

 With regard to coordination and planning of the Library's preservation efforts, we:

-• Aim to plan our preservation action proactively, providing sufficient lead time for appropriate infrastructure to be put in place to support the required action
+• Aim to plan our preservation action proactively, providing sufficient lead time for appropriate infrastructure to be put in place to support the required action;

 7. Research and standards development

 The Library will continue to encourage and undertake research into areas in which we need more knowledge in order to manage our digital collections effectively.
-Current knowledge is not adequate to address these policy directions satisfactorily; needs will also change over time.
+Current knowledge is not adequate to address these policy directions satisfactorily; and our needs will also change over time.

 We will publicise our research priorities with a view to engaging the interest of others who may have a shared interest or be able to help.